skulkarni218/skulkarni218.github.io/tabs/workexperience.md

 			<li>
 				<h5>Process Improvement Consultant | Team Lead<span class="duration"><i class="fa fa-calendar color"></i> Aug 19 - Dec 19 </span></h5>
 				<h6><span class="fa fa-briefcase"></span> National Grid, Syracuse, USA</h6>
-				<p>In my capacity as a Process Improvement Consultant and a Team Lead, I collaborated with stakeholders, mainly the Director, Strategy and Performance Management of Customer Meter Service at National Grid, to identify and reduce customer complaints which resulted in a 26% improvement customer experience.
+				<p>In my capacity as a Process Improvement Consultant and a Team Lead, I collaborated with stakeholders, mainly the Director, Strategy and Performance Management of Customer Meter Service at National Grid, to identify bottlenecks and reduce customer complaints which resulted in a 26% improved customer experience.
 				I was also responsible for effectively communicating project scope and schedule with both team members and stakeholders and ensure timely deliverables.
-To achieve this, I developed Tableau dashboards using Action Filters and Highlighters which helped us to assess and analyze improvement opportunities within the organization.
+				To improve the customer experience, I developed Tableau dashboards using Action Filters and Highlighters which helped us to assess and analyze improvement opportunities within the organization.
+				Additionally, I conducted statistical analysis such as correlation, regression, variation, sampling, measurement system analysis and statistical process control to analyze the stability and capability of existing processes using Minitab.
-				After gaining critical business insights from the dashboards, I again collaborated with the stakeholders to devise standard work instructions and redesigned department workflow diagrams by utilizing Lean and Six Sigma methodologies.
+				After gaining critical business insights from the analysis, I again teamed up with the stakeholders to devise standard work instructions and redesigned department workflow diagrams by utilizing Lean and Six Sigma methodologies.
 				Additionally, I was also developed and investigated KPIs and scorecards to track trends and monitor performance and operations across several departments.
-				Also, I assisted National Grid in creating a continuous improvement road map, control plan and facilitated education of staff to achieve predicted outcomes.</p>
+				Also, I assisted National Grid in creating a continuous improvement road map, control plan and facilitated education of staff to achieve predicted outcomes.
+				Furthermore, I helped National Grid to improve its data collection methods and data mining processes which accelerated the existing electricity and gas billing process.</p>
 			</li>

 			<br><br>